r-pufky/docs/virtualization/hypervisors/kvm/README.md

 -----------------------
 The default image storage location makes sense for linux (/var), but not for servers centralizing data to storage pools.

+By default, a single pool `default` is used for both VM images and ISO images.

 Dump Disk Image Pool
 ```bash